The Laws of Oklahoma

 Possessing or distributing controlled substances in these higher amounts may result in aggravated trafficking charges, with significantly steeper penalties than for standard trafficking.

-The line between trafficking and aggravated trafficking is drawn based on two things: the amount (or weight) of the substance and whether aggravating conditions apply.
+The main difference between drug trafficking and aggravated trafficking is the amount (or weight) of the substance and whether aggravating conditions apply.
 Trafficking occurs when one handles a controlled substance beyond the legal limits.
-Aggravated trafficking, on the other hand, happens when much larger amounts are involved or when additional circumstances — such as involvement of minors, proximity to schools, presence of firearms, repeat offenses, or organized crime connections — elevate the charge.
+Aggravated trafficking, on the other hand, happens when much larger amounts are involved or when additional circumstances including the involvement of minors, proximity to schools, presence of firearms, repeat offenses, or organized crime connections.
 Aggravated trafficking also carries fewer opportunities for reduced sentencing or parole, given its classification as an 85 % crime.

-What Penalties Apply for Drug Trafficking in Oklahoma?
+What Is the Penalty for Drug Trafficking in Oklahoma?

 Penalties for a drug trafficking conviction include prison time and steep fines, influenced by factors such as the type and weight of the substance, the defendant’s criminal history, proof of intent, strength of the evidence, and aggravating circumstances (like being arrested near a school or with minors present).